Adobe InDesign layout showing multilingual document in English, German and Arabic for a desktop publishing project

 The solution

 Professional DTP and translation services working together prevent these issues before they reach your audience.
-The earlier accessibility and layout requirements are considered, the less expensive they are to resolve.
+The earlier layout requirements are considered, the less expensive they are to resolve.

 What professional multilingual DTP actually does